 As the profiles of our disciplines shrink, we might also turn to those works that magnify the discipline, sometimes known as the canon.
-That revisited canon would of course be duly enlarged in the light of gender, ethnic and geographical challenges made to the very notion of the canon since the 1970s.22 (No movement has so thoroughly and dynamically energized the Humanities as feminism, since the 1970s.)23 Every new work for which persuasive claims are made changes the very structure of the canon: as T. S. Eliot argued, with a new work, "something...happens simultaneously to all the works of art that preceded it."24
+That revisited canon would of course be duly enlarged in the light of gender, ethnic and geographical challenges made to the very notion of the canon since the 1970s.20 (No movement has so thoroughly and dynamically energized the Humanities than feminism, since the 1970s.)21 Every new work for which persuasive claims are made changes the very structure of the canon: as T. S. Eliot argued, with a new